 Cupcakes are always a hit when they’re this easy on the eyes…not to mention the taste buds. :)

 Well, that’s it, friends: my final recipe of 2014!

-I’m looking forward to sharing a fun new selection of recipes in 2015, but until then, I’ll be taking a week-long break to celebrate Christmas with my family and friends.
-I wish you all a most blessed and memorable holiday season–enjoy every moment!
+I’m looking forward to sharing a fun new selection of recipes in 2015, but until then, I’ll be taking a break to celebrate Christmas with my family and friends.
+I wish you all a blessed holiday season!